nima-farnoodian/Itemset-Mining_Apriori-Algorithm/README.md

 Note: Besides the original Apriori algorithm and the Apriori Graph algorithm, I also implemented a **fast implementation of the eclat algorithm**.
 See check_miner.py to realize how to work with the itemest miners.

 # Report
-- You will find the report that includes the implementation details and experimental results [here](PatternMining_Proj1.pdf).
+- You will find the report that includes the implementation details and the experimental results [here](PatternMining_Proj1.pdf).
 # Dataset

 Your input dataset should be of the following format: